Cheka: History

+Chekists frequently dressed in black leather, allegedly following the example of Yakov Sverdlov (pictured here in 1918).

 In 1921, the Troops for the Internal Defense of the Republic (a branch of the Cheka) numbered at least 200,000.
 These troops policed labor camps, ran the Gulag system, conducted requisitions of food, and subjected political opponents to secret arrest, detention, torture and summary execution.
 They also put down rebellions and riots by workers or peasants, and mutinies in the desertion-plagued Red Army.

 After 1922, Cheka groups underwent the first of a series of reorganizations; however the theme of a government dominated by "the organs" persisted indefinitely afterward, and Soviet citizens continued to refer to members of the various organs as Chekists.

 The Cheka was largely controlled by people who came from well off backgrounds and from a diverse set of ethnicities.
-Eleven of the top twenty ranking Chekists were of the bourgeoisie or bourgeoisie-intelligentsia, one came from a family of wealthy landowners, two came from families of the industrial proletariat, only three were peasants, and three have unknown backgrounds.
+Eleven of the top twenty ranking Chekists were of the bourgeoisie or bourgeoisie-intelligentsia origin, one came from a family of wealthy landowners, two came from families of the industrial proletariat, only three were peasants, and three have unknown backgrounds.
 Six of the twenty were ethnic Russians, three were Polish Jews, three were Latvians, two were ethnic Poles, one was Ukrainian, one was an Azerbaijani Jew, one was Georgian, one was Armenian, one was a Russified Greek, and one was a Lithuanian Jew.